 You can apply different settings to each CC node in the Timeline, and then convert all of them into audio.
 To do that, select a CC node and perform the following:

 Step 1: Click the Properties pane > Sizes & Properties > Caption.

 Step 2: In the Text To Speech part, specify the voice, speed, and volume for the CC node.

-Step 5: After adjusting each CC node, go to the Timeline.
+Step 6: After adjusting each CC node, go to the Timeline.
 Right-click one CC node and select Convert Closed Caption to Audio.
+Alternatively, click the drop-down arrow on the Closed Caption button in the Insert tab > Convert Closed Caption to Audio.
 This converts all CC nodes in a slide into speech.

 - Click Yes or No depending on your needs.

 - Select Always do this from now on to remember your preferences.
 Thereby, your choice will be default whenever you convert closed caption to audio without displaying this dialog again.
 If you want to change to the other choice, just click the ActivePresenter button > Preferences > Miscellaneous > Extend object duration to match the duration of generated audio > choose either Ask, Yes, or No.

 Regardless of your choice, ActivePresenter will generate the audio and place it right below the CC object in the Timeline as a single audio object.

 Note: It’s possible to apply the same settings of either the speed or volume of a CC node to other CC nodes.
 To do that, right-click a CC node and select Apply Speed For All Caption Nodes or Apply Volume For All Caption Nodes.